vliu15/rcn/README.md

 We continue to use MuJoCo environments with OpenAI Gym as our means of testing our models.
 We find that MuJoCo provides a variety of different locomotive tasks that force a model to learn movements along different axes requiring different amounts of complexities.

 ## Optimizer
 We use Evolutionary Strategies as our optimization algorithm, as training through disturbance by random Gaussian noise has been proven to be very effective.
-We do not use another top alternative, Proximal Policy Optimization, because of its inflexibility to Recurrent Neural Networks.
+We do not use another top alternative, OpenAI's Proximal Policy Optimization, because of its inflexibility to Recurrent Neural Networks (and extremely poor documentation).

 ## Models
 This repository is dedicated to exploring the efficacy of Recurrent Neural Networks.
 We have the following models, the hyperparameters to which are in `config.py`.